-21.05 The process of industrialization in Orissa has been slow rendering the economy to heavily depend on primary sector in general and Agriculture and allied activities sector in particular.
-In order to change this impas and transform the industries sector to become the main engine of growth, State put in place a liberalized industrial policy resolution, 2001. promoting private sector participation in industries, this policy resolution also aims at ensuring quality, productivity and skill development in industrial sector. steps have been taken for the development of supporting infrastructure facilities in power, railways, telecommunications, ports, airport, road net work etc. This apart, the State Government organizations like IPICOL, IDCOL, IDCO,OSFC and OSIC have been making concerted efforts to promote private investment in manufacturing, mining and infrastructure projects in the State under liberalized policy regime.
+21.05 The process of industrialization in Orissa has been slow rendering the economy to depend heavily on primary sector in general and Agriculture and allied activities in particular.
+In order to change this impasse and transform the industrial sector to become the main engine of growth, State put in place a liberalized industrial policy resolution, 2001.
+While promoting private sector participation in industries, this policy resolution also aims at ensuring quality, productivity and skill development in industrial sector.
+Besides steps have been taken for the development of supporting infrastructure facilities like power, railways, telecommunications, ports, airport, road net work etc. This apart, the State Government organizations IDCOL. like IPICOL, IDCO,OSFC and OSIC have been making efforts to promote private investment in manufacturing, mining and infrastructure projects in the State under liberalized policy regime.
 The efforts of the State Government have already started rendering results.
-State Government has already signed as many as 65 MoUs, with different industrial houses with expected investment of Rs.2,98,229 crore out of which substantial progress has been achieved in case of 22 units with proposed investment of Rs.74.258 crore and another 26 units with proposed investment of Rs.1,47,346 crore are at land acquisition stage.
-The share of Manufacturing and Minerals sector which was 19.03% of the NSDP (in 1993-94 price) has increased to about 24.17% of NSDP by the end of the 4th year of the 10th Plan i.e. 2005-06.
-The average annual Growth rate of GSDP of this sector has also gone up from 3.89% in 9th Plan to 11.34% during the first four year of the 10th Plan i.e. 2002-07.
+State Government has already signed as many as 67 MoUs, with different industrial houses with expected investment of Rs.310256 crore.
+Out of which, 25 of these units have started production / part production.
+The share of Manufacturing and Minerals sector together was 13.7% of the NSDP (in 1999-2000 price) at the beginning of 10th Plan.
+This has increased to 18.59% of NSDP by the end of the 10th Plan i.e. 2006-07.
+The average annual Growth rate of GSDP of mining and manufacturing (regd.) sector have also gone up from 6.31% and 5.63% in 9th Plan to 16.03% and 22.33% during the 10th Plan i.e. 2002-07.